infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 -rw----rw-  1 alice  users     14B Jan 20 16:55 awesome.txt
 ```

-_**NOTE**: The option `--others-mode` can also be used in the binary infinit-acl to set and list the permissions associated with 'everybody'._
+_**NOTE**: The option `--others-mode` can also be used in the binary infinit acl to set and list the permissions associated with 'everybody'._

 ### List permissions ###

 Every user with the volume descriptor and read permissions can consult the Access Control List (ACL) associated with a file system object:

 ```
-$> infinit-acl --list --path /mnt/shared/awesome.txt
+$> infinit acl --list --path /mnt/shared/awesome.txt
 /mnt/shared/awesome.txt:
      alice: rw (owner)
      bob: r